 - The address of the referring page

-The NAIF examines this information to determine the traffic through the server and to specific pages or applications.
-In order to deliver better services, we also perform statistical analysis to establish priorities and allocate resources.
+NAIF may examine a summary of this information to determine the traffic through the server and to specific pages or applications.
+To deliver better services, NAIF may also perform statistical analysis to establish priorities and allocate resources.

-The statistics and log files may be preserved indefinitely and used at any time and in any way necessary to prevent security breaches and to ensure the integrity of the information supplied by the NAIF.
+Clickstream data will also be used to prevent security breaches and to ensure the integrity of the information supplied by NAIF.

 A cookie is a short piece of data which is sent from a web server to a web browser on the user’s machine when the browser visits the server’s site.
 The cookie is stored on the user’s machine, but it is not an executable program and cannot do anything to your machine.